Molecule Generation for Drug Design: a Graph Learning Perspective: Challenges and Future Directions

 \section{Challenges and Future Directions}

-Although graph-based deep learning has achieved great success in the automation of molecule design, challenges still exist due to the complexity of molecular structure.
-In this section, we suggest three future directions for further research. \paragraph{Polymers.} Existing works mainly focus on small-molecule design.
-Their performance degrades significantly when applied to designing larger molecules like polymers.
-The failure is likely due to many generation steps required to realize larger molecules and the associated challenges with gradients across the iterative steps~\cite{jin2020hierarchical}.
-Therefore, new methods should be developed to cope with larger molecules.
+Despite the significant achievements of graph-based deep learning in automating molecule design, the complexity of molecular structures presents ongoing challenges.
+In this section, we suggest three future directions for further research. \paragraph{\textbf{Macro-molecules Design}} The current body of research primarily concentrates on the design of small molecules, and its effectiveness diminishes considerably when applied to the design of larger molecules such as polymers.
+The complexity of large molecular systems is inherently much greater than that of small molecular systems, naturally leading to increased modeling difficulties.
+The failure also stems from the many generation steps required to realize larger molecules and the associated challenges with gradients across the iterative steps~\citep{jin2020hierarchical}.
+Therefore, it is imperative to devise novel approaches specifically tailored to handle larger molecules.

-\paragraph{3D Drug Discovery.} Generating 3D molecular geometries remains under-explored currently.
-Compared to SMILES-based and graph-based representation, the additional dimension significantly expands the molecular space to be explored, which increases difficulty~\cite{yang2021knowledge}.
-However, generating 3D molecules is meaningful and necessary due to 3D coordinates are important for accurate prediction of quantum properties~\cite{schutt2017schnet}.
-Regardless of its significance, limited works are related to it, thus requiring further research efforts.
+\paragraph{\textbf{3D Drug Discovery}} The generation of 3D molecular geometries is an area that has not been extensively explored.
+Compared to 1D SMILES-based and 2D graph-based representations, the addition of a third dimension considerably broadens the molecular space to be examined, thereby raising the level of complexity~\citep{yang2021knowledge}.
+Nonetheless, the generation of 3D molecules is both meaningful and necessary, given that accurate 3D coordinates are crucial for precise prediction of quantum properties~\citep{schutt2017schnet}.
+Despite its importance, there are relatively few studies focused on this aspect, highlighting a need for further research and development in this field.